solarwinds/apm-ruby/CONTRIBUTING.md

 ### 2. Run Test/Debug Containers

-This case is applied if you wish to run specific test.
+This section is applied if you wish to run specific test.

 Install bundler, configure it to skip unneeded groups then install the project dependencies:
 ```bash